 Outback Steakhouse may have an Australian theme, but the restaurant will be All-American this Veterans Day, Nov.
 11, 2022.

 “This Veteran’s Day, we’re honoring all veterans and active military service members the way we always have – by feeding them,” a spokesperson for the restaurant chain said in an email.

 On Veterans Day, veterans, active-duty, National Guard and reserve service members can get a free Bloomin’ Onion and a Coca-Cola brand fountain drink.
 Just bring valid proof of service.

 What Is a Bloomin’ Onion?

 Outback Steakhouse burst onto the casual dining scene in the early 1990s with a flurry of advertising and entry into most large American markets.

-If you’ve never added one to your Outback meal, Veterans Day will be the perfect time to give it a try.
+If you’ve never added one to your Outback meal, Veterans Day may be the perfect time to try it.

 How Outback Steakhouse Supports the Military

 Over the years, Outback Steakhouse has donated over $3 million to aid military families of transitioning service members “by providing food assistance, auto and home repair, vision care, travel and transportation, moving assistance, essential home items and financial assistance,” the company said on its website.